Preparing Your Yard For Winter

 The first fall that At Home was published, the year 2000, I wrote about how to prepare your yard for winter.
 The information still applies, so here is the article, revised, with added information on winterizing your perennial flowers:

-Leave the attractive foliage and flower heads of ornamental grasses and perennials such as Sedum spectabile to enjoy all winter; wait till spring to cut them back.
+-Leave the attractive foliage and flower heads of ornamental grasses and perennials such as sedum to enjoy all winter.
+Wait until spring to cut them back.

 On some beautiful day this fall, get outside and protect your plants from winter’s hazards; your plants will thank you for it.